 Step 1: Install Spryker

-Typical Spryker installation include installing a proper starting point for your project.
+Typical Spryker installation process includes installing a proper starting point for your project.
 The best option to start projects is to use Demo Shops.
 A Demo Shop is a set of Spryker Commerce OS components selected for a specific type of business and project.
-They are fully functional and can be used both for demonstration purposes, and as a boilerplate for your project.
+They are fully functional and can be used both for demonstration purposes and as a boilerplate for your project.
 Even if a shop does not provide all the capabilities you need, you can install the necessary components later.

 - B2B Demo Shop - a boilerplate for B2B commerce projects;